domkm/graphql-best-practices/README.md

 #### Download

-The easy side of files first -- downloads.
+The easy side of files first: downloads.

 Return signed URLs that expire after a reasonable period.
 These URLs should be wrapped in an object that provides additional metadata, like this: